 CosMedix™ Peels use a process called ‘chiral correction’, making the majority of the active ingredients that they use less irritating.

 Dermaceutic chemical peels are a medical peel.
 Depending on the peel, they may contain glycolic acid, salicylic acid, lactic acid, trichloroacetic acid (TCA) or mandelic acid.

 Developed in the US, by leading dermatologist, Dr Carl Thornfeldt, the Epionce Peels are formulated for all skin types.
 Epionce skin peels use a combination of malic and salicylic acids, along with botanical extracts which have anti-bacterial and anti-inflammatory properties.

-Green Peel®, created by Christine Schrammeck in the early 80s in Germany is a superficial green herbal peel treatment consisting of a blend of natural (unspecified) herbs.
+Green Peel®, created by Christine Schrammek in the early 80s in Germany is a superficial green herbal peel treatment consisting of a blend of natural (unspecified) herbs.

 The Innovation Concept Peel, ICP is a peel treatment (salicylic acid, hydroquinone, kojic acid, phytonadione) for the elimination of all sorts of skin problems including freckles, age spots and scars.

 Using the Jan Marini regimen, glycolic acid - derived from cane sugar, you'll see healthier, younger-looking skin.
 It visibly diminishes the look of fine lines and wrinkles.

 The combination of superficial peeling agents in Jessner's Solution, lactic acid, salicylic acid, resorcinol and ethanol has been used for a number of years.